zkotti/fun-in-lockdown/guide.md

 * Impossible is just a word
 * You can if you believe you can
 * Energy flows where attention goes
+* Train insane or remain the same
+* Good things come to those who sweat
+* Someone busier than you is working out right now
+* Hustle for that muscle
+* Nothing truly great ever came from a comfort zone

 **Different kinds of workouts and sports:**